-What Are the Most Common Symptoms of an Allergic Reaction?
+What Are Allergies and What Are the Most Common Symptoms of an Allergic Reaction?

 Allergy Testing and Diagnosis

-If you suspect you have an allergy, it’s worth seeing your local physician or visit our clinic and find the best doctors in NYC experienced in treating allergies and who can perform a physical examination and provide the appropriate tests.
+If you suspect you have an allergy, it’s worth seeing your local physician or visits our clinic and find one of the best doctors in NYC experienced in treating allergies and who can perform a physical examination and provide the appropriate tests.
 Before you see the doctor, keep a detailed diary of symptoms, and list any possible triggers.
-If you have a food allergy, keep a detailed record of the foods eaten and which could be prompting the allergic reaction.
+If you have a food allergy, keep a detailed record of the allergy-prompting foods you have eaten.

 Make a list of your family history of allergies and any medications currently used, including vitamins and other supplements.
-Allergy tests include a skin test where the doctor will prick your skin to expose you to minute amounts of the proteins found in potential allergens.
-You will most likely develop a hive or raised bump if you are allergic to a specific allergen.
-A blood test can measure the amount of allergy-causing antibodies in your blood, called immunoglobulin E antibodies.
+Allergy tests can include a skin test where the doctor will prick your skin to expose you to minute amounts of the proteins found in potential allergens or blood tests to measure the amount of allergy-causing antibodies in your blood.